MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The turn context is one of the most important abstractions in the SDK.
 Not only does it carry the inbound activity to all the middleware components and the application logic but it also provides the mechanism whereby the middleware components and the application logic can send outbound activities.

-## Anatomy of a bot
+## Bot application structure

-In the SDK, a bot application has an _adapter_ class that handles connectivity with the channels and a _bot_ class that handles the conversational reasoning for the bot.

-The adapter includes a pipeline that allows you to add _middleware_ to every turn.
+In the SDK, a bot application has an _adapter_ class that handles connectivity with the channels The adapter includes a pipeline that allows you to add _middleware_ to every turn.
 Middleware can provide additional processing that happens outside of your bot's conversational reasoning.
+(The SDK also lets you use custom channel adapters, in which the adapter itself performs the tasks that the Bot Connector Service and the default Bot Adapter do.)

+A bot application also has a _bot_ class that handles the conversational reasoning for the bot, the _bot logic_ or _bot code_.

 Bots often need to retrieve and store state each turn.
 This is handled through a _storage_ class.

 > [!div class="mx-imgBorder"]
 > ![A bot has connectivity and reasoning elements, and an abstraction for state](./media/architecture/how-bots-work.png)

-For more about how bot's manage state and storage, see [managing state](bot-builder-concept-state.md).
-For more about middleware, see [middleware](bot-builder-concept-middleware).

-## The activity processing stack
+### The activity processing stack

 Let's drill into the previous sequence diagram with a focus on the arrival of a message activity.